Some compact-like properties in non-archimedean functional analysis: Introduction and preliminaries

-We say that an absolutely convex set $A$ of $E$ is a compactoid if for every zero neighborhood $U$ in $E$, there exists a finite subset $G \subseteq E$ such that $A \subseteq U + \mbox{aco} G$.
+We say that a subset $X$ of $E$ is a compactoid if for every zero neighborhood $U$ in $E$, there exists a finite subset $G \subseteq E$ such that $X \subseteq U + \mbox{aco} G$.
 An absolutely convex subset $A$ of $E$ is said to be a local compactoid in $E$ if for every zero neighborhood $U$ in $E$, there exists a finite subset $G \subseteq E$ such that $A \subseteq U + [G]$.
 Note that the local compactoidity depends on an embedding space.
 On the other hand, if $A$ is a complete local compactoid in $E$, then the local compactoidity of $A$ is independent of an embedding space (see \cite{local}).
 An absolutely convex set $A$ in a Hausdorff locally convex space $E$ is called c-compact if the following property holds;

 Let $\mathcal{C}$ be a family of closed convex subsets of $A$ with the finite intersection property.
 Then $\bigcap \mathcal{C} \neq \emptyset$.